 vol.3 “ESCAPE” END

-“Amazing, aren’t they?
-It’s like something from an old monster movie.”
-Ruby enthused as she watched the television.
+“Amazing, isn’t it?
+It’s like something out of an old monster flick,” Ruby said, captivated by the television.

 “Is that really okay?
 Just giving out the same Baroques over and over?”

-The girl who had come in was wearing a black mourning dress.
-Her long golden hair was covered by a black lace veil, and she carried a white handkerchief in her palm.
+The girl who had entered was wearing a black mourning dress.
+Her long, golden hair was shrouded in a lace veil and she carried a white handkerchief in her hand.

 “I regret to inform you that we do not buy Baroques at this establishment.”

-The girl produced an envelope, which she placed on the desk.
+The girl produced a black envelope and placed it on the desk.

-“My contact information is written inside, so please get in touch with me when a Baroque is available.”
+“My contact information has been written inside, so get in touch with me when you have the Baroque.”

 I opened the black envelope.